 No sound emerges but the squelch of cheeks and gums, the clicks and clucks of a wet, reddish tongue.

 She shudders.
 She quakes.
 Her head wrenches to stare up at the grey skies.
 Faster, harsher, she gnashes her mouth.
-Past her atop the steel cageworks containing the tubes nearly burned out, the intestine hisses its last and becomes a wreaking length of surrogate charcoal.
+Past her atop the steel cageworks containing the tubes nearly burned out, the intestine hisses its last and becomes a reeking length of surrogate charcoal.
 The small heart collapses slowly in a veil of fire upon the forsaken dagger.

 The blond-haired woman spins and bolts down the decaying stair with a wordless cry.
 Her peer stands transfixed.
 She does not move at the sound of a neighing steed nor the thunder of hooves towards the path down the hill.
 In the last agony of terror, the witch sticks her tongue out, eyes white and enormous beneath her brow hair.
 She dashes her teeth down upon it.

-Then there is no witch.
+There is no witch.
 There are no hoofbeats against the stillness and there is no red dress fluttering nor mane of blond hair coursing on the wind of flight.
 The auburn-haired woman grits her teeth and plunges down the black stone stair.
 Her breath comes at a gallop of its own.
 Her head snaps back and forth through, her eyes sift the animal carcasses that hang so still and the drying herbs and the space where her own horse should stand.

 There is no horse.
 There are no hoofprints on the path down the knoll into the leafless trees.
 She turns, numb to everything save the empty stillness beyond words within her, and returns to the platform.
 Her boots thump without echoing on the notches of the decaying stair.
 She crests it.
 Stands still to watch the last of the tubes burn down.
 Ragged black scraps hang smoking on steel cagework.